Sivaji: The Boss: Cast and crew

 The first choice for the role of the female lead was Aishwarya Rai.
 However, in October 2005, Shankar and Rajinikanth announced that actress Shriya Saran would play the female lead role.
 Saran's voice was dubbed by actress Kanika, who was selected after a successful voice test, thereby collaborating for the second time with Shankar.
 Actor Vivek was signed up for the role of Sivaji's maternal uncle, Arivu, in November 2005.
-Actress Sunaina made her acting debut through this film in a special appearance; the scene however was later removed from the final cut.
-Nayanthara, who had earlier worked with Rajinikanth in Chandramukhi, was signed up to perform alongside Rajinikanth in the song "Baleilakka".
+Actress Sunaina was to have made her acting debut through this film; her scene however was removed from the final cut.
+Nayanthara, who had earlier worked with Rajinikanth in Chandramukhi, was signed up to perform a special appearance alongside Rajinikanth in the song "Baleilakka".

 Suman was confirmed in March 2006 to play the role of Adiseshan after Amitabh Bachchan, Mohanlal and Prakash Raj were considered.
-Sathyaraj, who acted with Rajinikanth in Mr. Bharath (1986), said he declined the role because, "After a film of the calibre of Mr. Bharath with Rajnikanth, I couldn't settle for anything less.
-So I didn't accept Sivaji."
+Sathyaraj, who acted with Rajinikanth in Mr. Bharath (1986), said he declined the role because, "After a film of the calibre of Mr. Bharath with Rajnikanth, I couldn't settle for anything less".
+In another interview, he said he wanted to focus on playing lead roles and hence declined to play an antagonist.
+Mohanlal said he declined as he could not commit to the project for an entire year without missing out on other projects.
 For his role, Suman removed his moustache and used dentures to make his smile visible.
 Shankar instructed one of the costume designers to give the character a spotless white dhoti, shirt, shoes, a Rolex watch and Ray-Ban sunglasses.
-Prior to this, Suman had acted with Rajinikanth in Thee (1981).
+Before this, Suman had acted with Rajinikanth in Thee (1981).
 Subbu Panchu dubbed for Suman.
 Debate speakers Solomon Pappaiah and Pattimandram Raja were selected to play supporting roles, with the latter making his cinematic acting debut.
 Vadivukkarasi and Manivannan were selected to play Sivaji's parents.
 Raghuvaran appeared in a small role as Dr. Chezhian.